radicle-dev/radicle-upstream/FUNDING.md

   Token, deployed in the Ropsten network.
 Reach out to the team to get some Radicle Tokens into your account.

-3. `Rinkeby`

-  Gnosis Safe has only a test [UI for the Rinkeby testnet][ri], therefore all Org related testing should happen on Rinkeby.

-  We're using the official Rinkeby DAI contract:
-    0x5592ec0cfb4dbc12d3ab100b257153436a1f0fea

-  Faucet: https://app.compound.finance/ -> DAI -> Withdraw -> Faucet

 4. `Mainnet`

   In this environment, to be introduced in the future once we are ready to go mainnet,